agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

    ```ts
    const MY_EVENT = App.createEvent();
    ```

-It manages and stores such Sub Instances.
+These Sub Instances we create using the main Instance are automatically added to it.
+Trough that the Agile Instance can also be seen as a Store, that offers many possibilities to mutate the stored Instances.

 ## Configuration Options

-`Agile` takes an optional configuration object as its only parameter, so that we are able to configure it to our needs.
+`Agile` takes an optional configuration object as its only parameter.
 ```ts
 const App = new Agile({
     logConfig: {